 I was terrified, but I not only didn’t know how to fix my life, I wouldn’t.

-Revelation of True Relationship
+Revelation of Finding True Relationship with God

 I knew God was real since I felt Him draw my heart to His at a service at the tender age of five.
 All I knew to do was to tell God I was sorry, and ask Jesus into my heart all over again so I wouldn’t go to hell.
 Yet, the 10,000 times I had done that my whole life hadn’t gotten me off the hamster wheel.